 Marking patterns with the chisel and O punch

-Bending the bar in preperation for fire welding the beak
+Bending the bar in preparation for fire welding the beak

 The bird after fire welding and marking the eye with the O punch